Description de la formation

 A typical curriculum includes:

-- Two general courses providing a comprehensive overview of international dispute settlement: The Organization of International Dispute Settlement and International Legal Proceedings
+- 2 general courses providing a comprehensive overview of international dispute settlement

-- Two optional courses drawn from a list of about 25 classes relating to international dispute settlement, international law and business law
+- 2 optional courses drawn from a list of about thirty relating to international dispute settlemen

 - Weekly tutorials held in small groups

-- Several high-profile lectures specifically organized for the program
+- Several high-profile public lectures and specialized seminars specifically organized for the programme

 Provide the opportunity for in-depth study of all aspects of dispute settlement in the international arena, across the divide of public and private, with an emphasis on today's most relevant fields such as commercial and investment arbitration, and ICJ and WTO dispute settlement procedures.